 The Hauraki District stretches from the shelly beaches of Kaiaua and Pukorokoro / Miranda along the Firth of Thames in Tikapa Moana (the Hauraki Gulf) to the white sandy beaches of the Pacific Ocean at Whiritoa.

 Between the coasts lies the rich reclaimed dairy lands of the Hauraki Plains, the rugged beauty of the Karangahake Gorge and Kaimai/Coromandel ranges, and the rolling farmlands of the Golden Valley.
 Our district lies within the rohe of the iwi of Hauraki, stretching from Matakana in the north to Matakana Island in the south.

-Dramatic scenery and rural tranquility, arts, crafts, cafés and restaurants, wineries, history and heritage, and excellent sports facilities are all to be found in the Hauraki District.
-The District has a range of community facilities including swimming pools, halls, parks and reserves as well as a full range of utilities including water supplies, water treatment plants and transfer stations.
+Dramatic scenery and rural tranquility, arts, crafts, cafés and restaurants, history and heritage, and excellent sports facilities are all to be found in our district.
+Our range of community facilities includes swimming pools, halls, parks and reserves as well as a full range of utilities.

-Our district is divided into three wards; Waihi, Paeroa, the Plains, with each ward made up of geographical areas called census area units.2 These ward areas and census area units are shown on the maps.
-Our three most populated towns are Paeroa, Ngatea and Waihi.
+Each ward is made up of geographical areas called census area units.
+These ward areas and census area units are shown on the map below.

-The Hauraki District’s climate is relatively moderate, with warm summers and moderate winters.
-The District has a fairly high rainfall although it varies across the District depending on location and topography.
+Our district’s climate is relatively moderate, with warm summers and moderate winters.
+The district has a fairly high rainfall although it varies across the District depending on location and topography.

 View maps of the Hauraki District - Launch our online Web Maps Application